Seán Webb: International career

 Webb has been capped at Under-18, Under-19, Under-21 and senior levels by Northern Ireland.

-He made his full international debut during Northern Irelands tour of the United States in May 2006.
-He played the final eight minutes in a 1–0 defeat to Uruguay as well as featuring against Romania on the same tour.
-He added two further caps with substitute appearances against Wales and Sweden in spring 2007.
-On 14 July 2007 he appeared for a Northern Ireland Select against Everton in a match to celebrate the 25th Anniversary of the Milk Cup.
+He made his full international debut during Northern Ireland's tour of the United States in May 2006.
+He played the final eight minutes in a 1–0 defeat to Uruguay and featured against Romania on the same tour.
+He added two caps with substitute appearances against Wales and Sweden in 2007 spring.
+On 14 July 2007, he appeared for a Northern Ireland Select against Everton in a match to celebrate the 25th Anniversary of the Milk Cup.
 Although Webb's last international call-up was in early 2008, he has not been capped since 2007 when he appeared as a substitute against Sweden.